dxos/dxos/packages/common/react-components/README.md

 </head>
 ```

-If you want to keep up with `prevers-color-scheme`, add:
+If you want to keep up with `prefers-color-scheme`, add:

 ```js
 window.matchMedia('(prefers-color-scheme: dark)').addEventListener('change', function(e){ if(e.matches){